Python API¶

 loader = brk.load(dataset)

-for scan_id in loader.avail.keys():
+for scan_id in loader.avail:

-if nii is not None:
+if nii is None:

-For advanced usage, see the full API documentation under docs/api/.
+For advanced usage, see the API reference:

 If you need lower-level access (scan objects, dataset file access, get_dataobj,

-get_affine), start with docs/api/data-access.md.
+get_affine), start with Data access.